 Facet disease can cause grinding, locking, and aching or throbbing pain throughout the facet joints of your spine.
-At Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, the spine care experts offer conservative and minimally invasive treatments to relieve pain associated with facet disease.
+At Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, the spine care experts offer conservative and minimally invasive treatments to relieve pain associated with facet disease.
 Whether your pain was caused by wear and tear, trauma, or another spinal condition, you can get relief from the experts by scheduling an appointment online or by phone today.

 Facet disease, also called facet joint disease or facet syndrome, is a chronic condition that causes degeneration and inflammation of the facet joints of the spine.
 The facet joints are located on both sides of each vertebra and connect them to the vertebrae above and below it.
 These joints are responsible for flexion and extension of the spine.
 When they become inflamed or diseased, the joints break down and move less, leasing to spinal stiffness and pain.